At least five dead in attack at Turkish aviation company

 Turkish authorities have imposed a media blackout on details of the attack, and users in large areas of the country have reported not being able to use social media sites like YouTube, Instagram, Facebook and X.

-The president of Turkey’s Radio and TV Supreme Council, Ebubekir Sahin, has warned that all images relating to the incident should be removed from social media, and urged users not to share images which “will serve the purpose of terrorism”.
+The president of Turkey’s Radio and TV Supreme Council, Ebubekir Sahin, warned that all images relating to the incident should be removed from social media, and urged users not to share images which “will serve the purpose of terrorism”.

 TAI is a key player in Turkey’s aerospace industry, designing, developing and manufacturing various aircraft for commercial and military use.

 It is the company designated by the Nato member to be the licensed manufacturer for the US-designed F-16 fighter jets.
-Tai also plays a role in modernising older aircraft for use by the Turkish military.
+TAI also plays a role in modernising older aircraft for use by the Turkish military.

 The blast took place as a major trade fair for defence and aerospace industries was going on in Istanbul this week.